NBISweden/teaching_literature_club/docs/reflections.md

 I feel lucky with our current participants who seem to care about a healthy conversation too.

+### Fancy website

+As I feel the club is doing well,
+I've decided to turn the GitHub repository into a more fancy website.

 ### Future plans

 Keep going as it is: it seems to go fine.